-An excellent comparison of video without B-roll would be a college science lecture.
+An excellent comparison of a video without B-roll would be a college science lecture.
 College professors often stand in front of a whiteboard and instruct their students on their specialist topic with no examples or demonstrations.
 The lecture won’t excite the average student.

 The same principle applies to b-roll.
 Not only can it “fix” editing issues but it can keep the viewer watching and paying attention to what you have to say.
-Your b-roll footage can be those extra “toppings” that makes your video extra special and truly unique.
+Your b-roll footage can be those extra “toppings” that make your video extra special and truly unique.

 How do you shoot better B-roll?

 As well as shooting your B roll at a high frame shoot at 4K or even at 8K (if your camera and computer can cope).
-I’m assuming your final output will be at full HD resolution, so those extra pixels in your 4K or 8K B roll will allow you to punch-in and reframe the shot.
+I’m assuming your final output will be at full HD resolution, so those extra pixels in your 4K or 8K B roll will allow you to punch in and reframe the shot.
 Effectively, you will have doubled the apparent number of B roll clips you have available.

 Just like your main footage, lighting is important.
 Learn how to use lighting effectively to add interest to your shot.
-A softbox 45 degrees away from the camera will add definition and interest to your subjects features.
+A softbox 45 degrees away from the camera will add definition and interest to your subject’s features.

 If you don’t have any lights you can take advantage of window light, it often looks really good.
-If filming outside avoid midday sun since it will cast harsh and unflattering shadows.
+If filming outside avoid the midday sun since it will cast harsh and unflattering shadows.
 If the timing is unavoidable, try and shoot your footage somewhere that is in shadow.
 In midday sun even areas in shadow will most likely be bright enough to film in.

 With a slider, you can reveal your subject as you slide past a foreground object.
 Having close-by foreground objects in the shot will also create an attractive parallax effect.